fukuda-lab/PIILeak-SSOLogin-dataset/src/readme.md

-# PrivateLOGIN source
+# SSOLogin source

-PrivateLOGIN is a framework built on Selenium that allows you to perform large-scale automation of website login through an SSO account.
+SSOLogin is a framework built on Selenium that allows you to perform large-scale automation of website login through an SSO account.

-# Requirement

-to be updated.

-# Install

-to be updated.

-# How to run

-to be updated.
+Please reach out to the authors for access to the source code of the SSOLogin framework.
+Thank you!